IS BASE44 SAFE? SECURITY ANALYSIS | VIBEEVAL

 export default r;

 The r.use(requireAuth) line means you can’t ship a route without auth from this router — a much safer default than per-route opt-in.
+Keep an intentional public router for health checks and marketing endpoints only.

 3. Ownership checks (BOLA / IDOR)